Role of the Sport

 - An athlete does not need to study at that institution but must be able to regularly access the services provided at their TDS.

-- Athletes are expected to keep TASS informed of any notable competitions, results (sport and academic) and anything else significant during the TASS year.
+- Athletes are expected to keep TASS informed of any notable competitions and results and anything else significant during the TASS year.

 Role of the Delivery Site

-The support services making up an athlete award are provided by and through TASS Delivery Sites (TDS) based at education institutions throughout England.
-In 2018/19 there are 33 TDSs delivering services to athletes on behalf of TASS.
+The support services making up an athlete award are provided by and through TASS Delivery Sites (TDS) based at institutions throughout England.
+In 2022/23 there are 36 TDSs delivering services to athletes on behalf of TASS.

 - The TDSs are the main point of contact and liaison with the athletes for the day to day operation and management of the Scheme.